Great Colonnade of Apamea

 Sources

-Jean Ch.
-Balty, Apamea in Syria in the Second and Third Centuries A.D , 1988
+• Jean Ch.
+Balty, Apamea in Syria in the Second and Third Centuries A.D, 1988

 IMPERIUM ROMANUM needs your support!

-If you like the content that I collect on the website and that I share on social media channels I will be grateful for the support.
-Even the smallest amounts will allow me to pay for further corrections, improvements on the site and pay the server.
+If you like the content I collect on the website and share it on social media channels, I will be grateful for your support.
+Even the smallest amounts will allow me to pay for further corrections and improvements on the site and pay for the server.

 Discover secrets of ancient Rome!

-If you want to be up to date with newest articles on website and discoveries from the world of ancient Rome, subscribe to the newsletter, which is sent each Saturday.
+If you want to be up to date with the newest articles on the website and discoveries from ancient Rome, subscribe to the newsletter, which is sent each Saturday.